intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 In which stream {{RFC8729}} are these documents published?
 Is a new stream (e.g., the "Editorial Stream") needed?

+### Community Calls for Comment

+When a community call for comment is made, the RSAB sends a notice containing:

+* A subject line beginning with 'Call for Comment:'
+* A clear, concise summary of the proposal
+* A URL for the proposal document
+* Any commentary or questions for the community that the RSAB deems necessary (using their usual decision-making procedures)
+* Clear instructions on how to provide public comments
+* A deadline for comments

+Notices will always be sent to the rfc-interest mailing list.
+The RSAB and RSWG should also send notices to other communities that may be interested in or impacted by a proposal as they see fit, following policies for those fora as appropriate.
+Notices are also to be made available and archived on the rfc-editor.org web site, and other communication channels can be established for notices (e.g., using an RSS feed, social media).

+A comment period will not last less than two weeks.
+Comments will be publicly archived on the rfc-editor.org web site.

+NOTE: This section is intended to address [ISSUE #67](https://github.com/intarchboard/program-rfced-future/issues/67)

 ### Appeals

 Appeals of RSWG decisions shall be made to the RSAB and should be made